 Does Biester Palace look familiar?

 Torchia allegedly wrote the book in collaboration with the Devil, and only three books survived.
-According to Balkan, only one is authentic and hires Corso to determine which one it is.
+According to Balkan, only one is authentic, and Corso is hired to determine which one it is.
 The 1999 neo-noir horror thriller film was partially filmed in Sintra, as well as locations in France and Spain.

 In front of Chalet Biester, you can see the gate where Johnny Depp entered the gardens, and there is even a cut out of the actor.